About Emily Pogorelc

 Rising American soprano Emily Pogorelc is considered one of the most gifted singers of her generation and is praised by critics and audiences alike for her soaring, unique voice and her captivating stage presence.

-On the concert stage, Emily Pogorelc joins Rolando Villazón for an open-air gala in Bratislava.
-She collaborates with the Camerata Salzburg, presenting Mozart arias, and later returns to Salzburg to perform Mozart’s Requiem with the Mozarteumorchester Salzburg under the baton of Pablo Heras-Casado.
+On the concert stage, she joined Rolando Villazón for open-air galas in Bratislava and Luxembourg, performed Mozart arias with the Camerata Salzburg, and sang Mozart’s Requiem with the Mozarteumorchester Salzburg under Pablo Heras-Casado.

 “But the stand-out feature here is the sensational contribution of American soprano Emily Pogorelc, who is rapidly becoming a star on the European operatic scene.
 Her singing here has superb technical sureness, state-of-the-art command of the music’s wild emotional switchbacks and firework-display virtuosity to match…The far finer expressive range and sensibility of Paisiello’s idiom reveals her as an artist of much soul as well as brilliance.”